Professional Development

 Calling all Whatcom County educators for grades 3 – 12 who want to connect real-world solutions to climate change!

-*Participants who attend one Hope and Resilience workshop, attend Bring it to the Classroom and implement a lesson receive $100.
+*Participants who attend one Hope and Resilience workshop and implement a lesson receive $100.

 Photo from a Teaching Outside workshop